Lucas-Wong99/expense-tracker/README.md

 Type "CMD + s" to save the file.

-## To Start Both The Client On Separate Tabs
+# Start Both API and Client On Separate Tabs

 From terminal window